 Every 60 seconds, a young person somewhere in the world decides they’re done waiting for adults to fix the climate crisis.
 They’re ready to act.
 If you’re reading this, you might be next.
-The question isn’t whether climate activism matters; it’s how you can plug into this global movement right now, wherever you are, with whatever time and skills you have.
+The question isn’t whether climate activism matters; scientists say we have until 2030 to make decisive emissions cuts to avoid the worst climate scenarios.
+The real question is how you can plug into this global movement right now, wherever you are, with whatever time and skills you have.

 Why Your Voice Matters in Climate Activism